Key highlights

 Undoubtedly, building a successful business takes time and effort.
 But what if someone comes along and takes credit for your work or claims your ideas as their own?

-The good news is intellectual property laws, such as trademarks and copyrights, can help.
-In fact, a 2022 report by World Intellectual Property Indicators found that trademark application in the U.S. alone was 899,678 in 2021.
+The good news is that intellectual property laws, such as trademarks and copyrights, can help.
+In fact, a 2024 report by World Intellectual Property Indicators found that trademark applications in the U.S. alone reached approximately 920,000 in 2024.
+This reflects continued growth in brand protection efforts among businesses.

 Still, there might be situations where copyrighting your intellectual property might be the better choice.
 So, as a business owner considering a trademark or copyright to protect your intellectual property, which one should you use?
 To that end, we’ll answer questions like: